bimlas/howto-distraction-free-desktop-workspace-for-developers/README.md

 # Distraction free desktop workspace for developers

-Searching and organizing windows interrupts the workflow you are currently working on and disrupts the continuity of your thoughts, generating stress which has been proven to reduce the efficiency of cognitive processes, including creative work.
-Therefore, it is important that the environment you use on a daily basis is comfortable.
-The following article is about organizing the workspace, quick switching between windows and workspaces (virtual desktops), and the solutions I have found based on my experience to provide the comfort of Tmux, which is run in the terminal, in GUI desktop environments (XFCE, KDE, GNOME, etc.), and further improve it with tiling window managers (AwesomeWM, Qtile, I3, etc.).
-The main purpose of Rofi shell scripts is to create an easily usable, fast, keyboard-driven workflow.
+Searching for and arranging windows momentarily interrupts the workflow and disrupts the continuity of your thoughts, therefore easily impeding the flow.
+Consequently, the comfort of the environment you use on a daily basis is important.
+The following article discusses organizing the workspace and enabling fast switching between windows and virtual desktops.
+Based on my experience, I have compiled Linux solutions that bring the convenience of Tmux, commonly found in terminal environments, to GUI desktop environments (such as XFCE, KDE, GNOME, etc.).
+Tiling window managers (AwesomeWM, Qtile, I3, etc.) are optional but highly useful components of the environment.
+The main goal of Rofi shell scripts is to create an easily usable, fast, and keyboard-driven workflow.

 You can think of the windows in the desktop environment as different panels or views in an IDE, and like panels, windows perform different tasks.
 An IDE is convenient (among other reasons) because all the necessary tools for a task are in one place, and you know the position of each panel without thinking.
 So, if you can easily access your windows, then **your operating system itself can be as efficient as an integrated development environment** ("Unix as IDE").